Doctor of Missiology

 In accordance with our commitment to provide the highest level of educational effectiveness possible through a healthy culture of assessment, and in alignment with the Fuller Institutional Student Learning Outcomes, this program offers the following Learning Outcomes:

-- Graduates demonstrate ability to think integratively about missiological disciplines related to the subject areas of their research.
+- Graduates will demonstrate abilities to integrate missiological disciplines as related to the subject areas of their research.

-- Graduates demonstrate ability to analyze and evaluate their respective contexts in order to catalyze change/action in their sphere of endeavor.
+- Graduates will demonstrate abilities to analyze and evaluate their organizations, ministries, or churches in order to catalyze change in their spheres of endeavor.

-- Graduates demonstrate ability to apply research and missiological reflections to specific situations in their ministry contexts.
+- Graduates will demonstrate abilities to apply research and missiological reflections to specific situations in their ministry contexts.

 The Doctor of Missiology degree is a 48-unit program consisting of four annual 9-month modules of 12 units each.
 The program requires one on-campus visit each year for face-to-face connecting with cohort peers and professors who sharpen and encourage one another.
 Students apply missiological and theological principles to a specific need for change in their context, engaging in research that culminates in a practical dissertation that includes a robust action plan.
 The overall layout of the program is as follows: